 2. Cotton balls (Use sterile cotton balls to help avoid a potential infection)

-3. Band-aids (Get a big pack to save more money in the long run)
+3. Band-aids or adhesive pads (Get a big pack to save more money in the long run)

-1. File down the wart with an emery board/pumice stone.
+1. File down the wart with an emery board or pumice stone.
 Clean the wart and the area around the wart.
-Be very careful not to break, or cut the healthy skin around your wart.
+Be very careful not to break, scrape, or cut the healthy skin around your wart.
 Doing so may cause the wart to spread to those cuts.

-If you decide to use this wart remedy, leave me a comment below about your experience and results with this wart remedy.
-I would love to hear about them.
-If you’ve already tried this method before, how did it work out for you?
+If you’ve tried this before, please leave me a comment below about your experience and results with this wart remedy.
+I would love to hear about them and how it worked out for you.